Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### Datamover Class
 This class provides the following methods for controlling/monitoring this kernel:
-* init(): Opens the kernel, and sets the kernel parameters (location of the buffer object, and its length).
+* init(): opens the kernel, and sets the kernel parameters (location of the buffer object, and its length).
 * run(): starts execution of the datamover kernel
 * waitTo_complete(): waits for the datamover kernel to finish
 * close(): closes the input data buffer object and kernel